 All outstanding statutory filings will need to be brought up to date including the payment of any unpaid filing fees.

-Set-up of company, review of all client due diligence documents £200
+- Review of all client due diligence documents – £200

 Legal Costs & Expenses on Company Restoration